 That is, until you change something.
-Then you realise that on top of that layer of wonderful, effortless music, there’s something extraordinarily insightful playing.
-We stepped up the pace by adding the little Scala ‘hat’ to the Minissimos.
+Then you realize that on top of that layer of wonderful, effortless music, there's something extraordinarily insightful playing.
+We stepped up the pace by adding the little Scala 'hat' to the Minissimos.
 This added greater width to the soundstage and made the mid and upper end frequency range seem considerably more engaging – on a system that was already extremely engaging in and of itself.
-I could have gone back to playing Jim Reeves over and over again, but moved over to ‘Chan Chan’ by the Buena Vista Social Club, from the album of the same name [World Circuit].
+I could have gone back to playing Jim Reeves over and over again, but moved over to 'Chan Chan' by the Buena Vista Social Club, from the album of the same name [World Circuit].
 This had an additional sense of effortlessness compared to its Scala-free playing.
-Those old Cuban musicians really chugged along with an infectious rhythm, but what the Scala did was help you listen into the sound of EGREM Studios in Havana at the end of the 1990s so rich and atmospheric was the sound.
+Those old Cuban musicians really chugged along with an infectious rhythm,

 Now it was time for a cable change, and we upgraded the full set of Special Cables for Micro Diamond.
 Regardless of cable type, Micro Diamond uses annealed gold/silver alloy conductors, helically wrapped in a dual layer of ultra-thin Kapton foil as a shield.
 The different use cases in audio demand more or less conductors, but the basic properties of the cable remain the same.